smile-gbas-wg/actions/_posts/2021-01-06-agenda_meeting_jan_2021.markdown

 1. Welcome (JAC)
 2. Summary from the Data Format Working Group and implications for GBAS (AW)
 3. The SMILE Data Fusion Facility testing round 1 (JAC)
+4. National Astronomy Meeting SMILE session (MTW)
-4. Outline actions for 2021 (JAC, all)
+5. Outline actions for 2021 (JAC, all)
-5. AOB
+6. AOB